-Required flags: skip reads with mask bits unset [null]
+Required flags: include reads with any of the mask bits set [null]

-Filter flags: skip reads with mask bits set [UNMAP,SECONDARY,QCFAIL,DUP]
+Filter flags: skip reads with any of the mask bits set [UNMAP,SECONDARY,QCFAIL,DUP]

-Include customized index file as a part of arugments.
-See EXAMPLES section for sample of useage.
+Include customized index file as a part of arguments.
+See EXAMPLES section for sample of usage.

 Write pileup output to FILE, rather than the default of standard output.